without Internet Explorer,

 “…scream if you can, no one will hear…”

-Somewhere within my metallically-mirthless heart is a narrow cave pocked with small and uncharacteristically cozy alcoves where my most meaningful (and often earliest) musical discoveries find solace for their honored and influential ‘lil heads.
+Somewhere within my metallically-mirthless heart is a narrow cave pocked with small and uncharacteristically cozy alcoves.
+Here my most meaningful (and often earliest) musical discoveries find solace for their honored and influential ‘lil heads.
 Here you’ll find Exodus’ “A Lesson in Violence” teaching kiddies its killing maneuvers while class failures are catapulted across the way to Hellhammer’s unconsecrated graveyard “Triumph of Death” for burial.
 Anvil’s “March of the Crabs” beachfront smells kinda fishy, but Thor’s “Lightning Strikes” next door fries it up to an aroma most palatable.
 Slayer’s “Crionics” and “Show No Mercy” upgraded theirs over time to include a huge loft, with the construction site lit up by Oz’s “Search Lights” to accommodate the flash-excavation by Sabbath’s “Iron Man” repulsor rays.
 In another, Voivod’s “Condemned to the Gallows” delights in its pardoned sentence.
 Black Death’s “Scream of the Iron Messiah” is awarded two; a song and title of this metal-to-the-core magnitude easily sprawls out over a single bed, and in reward for his successful investigative work, a playroom for PhantomOTO was carved out as well.
 And yeah, Tokyo Blade’s got a song livin’ large here as well.

 As luck would have it, I sunk my initial T-blade teeth into the juicy title track thanks to (yep, you guessed it) another local late-night indie radio show back around the time the lp hit the streets.
 With one lonely listen, there was little doubt that arson blast “Night of the Blade” was gonna head up the highlight reel for that particular show, a show I instinctively tape recorded, like many others, and with the song now trapped on cassette, I gleefully added it to my still-diminutive museum of underground metal that, quite frankly, wasn’t growing nearly fast enough for me.

 With the quintet’s sophomore stab comes a seemingly abrupt change in vocalists.
 Alan Marsh apparently didn’t leave right after the release of debut Tokyo Blade/Midnight Rendezvous because, prior to Vic Wright’s arrival, this entire album had already been recorded with his vocals (to be coolly re-issued in ’98 as Night of the Blade…the Night Before) intact.
-Word has it Powerstation Records wanted the new lp polished with a more commercially-viable frontman, but since it was ultimately released by Roadrunner/Combat, this connection seems kinda hazy.
+Word has it Powerstation Records wanted the new lp polished with the pipes of a more commercially-viable frontman, but since it was ultimately released by Roadrunner/Combat, this connection seems kinda hazy.
 In any event, Marsh’s pipes were covered over by those of Vic Wright (Marsh’s backing vocals were left intact, however) and wha-la…the Night of the Blade fans have come to either adore or abhor.
 Okay, abhor may be too strong a word, but I know this lp isn’t favored by a lot of T-bladers.
 Can’t say I really blame them.

-At least half of NOTB proves to be more the feather pillow endeavor soft with mainstream-motivated cushiness, everywhere near commercial and nowhere near cantankerous, and with few plans to disguise it.
+At least half of NOTB proves to be more the feather pillow endeavor soft with mainstream-motivated cushiness, everywhere near commercial and nowhere near cantankerous and with few plans to disguise it.
 Turns out the vanguard vocal change would be but one altered ingredient; here the band as a unit seems to switch much of its focus, now apparently driven by some future grandeur of aboveground recognition and/or perhaps a level of accomplishment that to them seemed more artistically acceptable to the masses.
 So lower their sonic amphetamine dosage they do.
 A softer heart prevails, and the mind soon follows.
 A reduction in intensity and aggression ensues with similar results in overall songwriting grit.
 Obviously bitten by the mainstream bug, it’s only right a headline should at least capture the excitement of what it's announcing, so here goes: Tokyo Blade: Musically Dressed for Big Time Success in ‘84.
 Yeah, real snazzy.

 In time, this realization gave me understanding as to why the glorious building-shaker of a title tune didn’t springboard this lp into the universe like it obviously should have.
 Instead, to fulfill this supposed destiny is too-tame opener “Someone to Love”, a timid and toothless cat poised at the top of the dresser for that first predatory leap into semi-stardom.
 Courageously rescuing us from such a fate is “Night of the Blade”, slingshooting the band’s fervor of old into dynamic and thrilling reverie, immediately reinforcing any faith that may have turn to run, but next comes yet another feline, “Rock Me to the Limit” (old habits die hard, like metal bands’ unending salutes to rock music), and memories remind me this mid-paced hopeful was awarded probably the most commercial airtime of the lot; then and now, it raises little ire in me.
 Following in these cat prints are “Lovestruck” and, partially, “Dead of the Night”, which hunts and finds some acceptance in both areas.